SimVascular/SimVascular-Plugin-Purkinje-Network/README.md

 The Purkinje Plugin is used to create a Purkinje network on a surface model of the heart.

 ## Building the Purkinje Plugin Shared Libraries
 The shared libraries defining a SimVascular custom plugin are built from the Purkinje Plugin project source using CMake.
-The Purkinje Plugin CMake code uses CMake macros from the SimVascular project and the CMake.config file from a SimVascular build so a SimVascular build must be present.
+The Purkinje Plugin CMake code uses CMake macros from the SimVascular project and the CMake.config file from a local SimVascular build so a SimVascular local build must be present.
 The Purkinje Plugin is built from source using the following steps

 ```
 git clone https://github.com/SimVascular/SimCardio.git